1

 The back of a man who appeared to be his father.

-However, this too was visible only up to his knees.
+However, this too was only visible from the knees up.

-The boy clung to this man and firmly grasped the sleeve of his overcoat.
+The boy chased after this man and firmly grasped the sleeve of his coat.

-The face of the man who turned around in surprise was, unfortunately, not that of his rural-looking father.
+The face of the man who turned around in surprise was not that of his countryman-like father.

-The boy’s face was filled with expressions of disappointment and bewilderment that came and went.
+The boy's face filled with expressions of disappointment and bewilderment that flickered across it.

-The gentleman left the boy behind and briskly walked away.
+The gentleman left him behind and headed off briskly in the other direction.

-The boy stood vacantly alone, the distant Kaminarimon Gate behind him.
+The boy stood alone vacantly, the distant Kaminarimon Gate behind him.

 9